Domain/bash.cgi/README.md

 - To use the library, source it at the start of your script, as early as possible to avoid conflicts with variables you could use later in your script.
 - The library decodes the parameters of GET and POST requests, with all possible ways of encoding the parameters (via "enctype").
 - The list of parameter names is listed in `$FORMS` as keys.
 E.g: `echo "${!FORMS[@]}" ==> foo bar gee`.
 The parameter names are the one specified by the `name` attribute in the various HTML elements in an HTML form, or sent via commands like `wget` or `curl`.
 Parameter names must be legal variable names for bash: alphanumeric characters and underscores, and not starting by a digit.
-- Invalid parameter names (e.g: 0to60, a-b, a:b, ...) are silently ignored, as well as their values
 - Each parameter value is copied as the value of `$FORMS`.
 E.g: `${FORMS[foo]}` for an HTML form element named `foo`.
 - Multi-line parameter values are converted to unix end of lines (a newline instead of carriage return and newline)
 - **Files uploads:** When files are uploaded, via form elements like `<input type=file name=file1>`, bash.cgi places the parameter name (here `file1`) into the variable $FORMFILES, which is a space-separated list of all file parameter names received.
 The actual name of the uploaded file can be found in the variable value (here `$FORM_file1`), while the contents of the file can be found in a local file named by the variable in the `$BASHCGI_DIR` directory, (here `$BASHCGI_DIR/file1`)